Video and Film Degree at Nossi College of Art & Design

 This course is designed for students with advanced knowledge of computers and image editing software.
 It is designed to teach students how to fully develop digital images in Camera Raw; to post-process images in Photoshop using advanced techniques; to apply color management techniques to their workflow, including soft-proofing; and, to professionally manage their workflow from concept to final output.
 Topics include soft- proofing and color management; using speed lights and diffusers; noise reduction; controlling DOF; correcting lens distortion in post work; using Photoshop’s panoramic; Zoomify, displacement and vanishing point features; HDR imaging using Photoshop and Adobe Camera Raw; and, focus stacking using Zerene Stacker.

-INTRO TO VIDEO AND FILM
+INTRODUCTION TO VIDEO AND FILM

 This course will introduce students to basic video production techniques and tools.
 Students will learn how the camera acts as a storyteller.
 In addition to learning basic procedures and techniques of video productions, students will dissect various film and commercial projects to analyze detail and tricks of emotional augmentation.